Meet the “Indopinnixa Shellorum”

 Our vision is to continue playing a long-term, meaningful role in the community in line with our ambition to be a net-zero emissions energy company by 2050 or sooner, in step with society and with customers.

 You may also like

 More than five generations of Singapore residents have kept faith with us since 1891.
 Discover Shell’s 125 years in Singapore.

-From an oil storage installation, Pulau Bukom has since grown to become one of Shell’s largest integrated oil and petrochemicals sites.
+From an oil storage installation, Pulau Bukom has since grown to become Shell’s only Energy and Chemicals Park in Asia.